nicholas-ko-zy/nicholas-ko-zy.github.io/_blog/urban_planning_math.md

 </div>
 </html>

-The area within the $$j$$-th tract was a sum of areas for 4 land-use types, represented by equation (1).
+The area within the $j$-th tract was a sum of areas for 4 land-use types, represented by equation (1).

 $$
 \large